cookieukw/termux-terraserver/README.md

 ### Install mono | Warning: after that libssl.so.1.1 not found (reinstall termux for fix this)

-| Note for termux - Change Repo for termux
+- Note for termux - Change Repo for termux
-| Chose Grimle for main repository and ok
+- choose Grimle for main repository and ok

 ```bash
 termux-change-repo
 ```